 When: Wednesday 9th July

-A powerful annual event where 1000s came together to celebrate culture and Community.
+A powerful annual event where a 1000 came together to celebrate and strengthen connections and Community.

 Kids Activities, Petting Zoo, face painting Indigenous Outreach projects, BBQ lunch, food tastings, seedling giveaways, and